 Homeowners, by contrast, at least know they’re paying property taxes and don’t have to pay income tax on that money.

 Real estate investors who hold their properties for at least a year pay the lower capital gains tax rate, rather than full income taxes.
 Many of the costs of owning and improving investment properties are also tax-free.
 Some exist more as paper losses than real losses, such as depreciation.
-Property owners can 1031 exchange their profits from one sold property to a new acquisition, and postpone profits indefinitely.
+Property owners can 1031 exchange their profits from one sold property to a new acquisition and postpone taxes indefinitely.

 The list goes on and doesn’t just extend to real estate investing.
 Savvy investors know the rules for limiting their tax liability on everything from stocks to ETFs to private notes.

 Who’s going to reach financial independence faster, someone who’s losing 50 percent of their income to their total tax burden or someone who’s only losing 25 percent?

 The better your children know the rules of the game, the greater their chances of succeeding.

 Leave the Rat Race to Other People’s Children

 Most people don’t like their jobs.
 It’s a sad statistic: 70 percent of Americans feel disengaged from their jobs.

 If you want to give your children the means to succeed in tomorrow’s economy, resist the urge to keep them obedient at all times.
 Embrace it when they (respectfully) question authority and assumptions.
 Encourage them to think laterally.
 Help them build skills that will always prove valuable.
 Teach them everything you know about money, investing, and entrepreneurship.

 Remember blacksmiths?
 Well, OK, I don’t either, but most towns had their own blacksmith in the 1890s.
 By the 1920s, there were few blacksmiths left in America.
 The economy had moved on, and instead of jobs for blacksmiths, we suddenly had jobs for car mechanics, car salesmen, car manufacturers, car washers, and so on.